EDUCATION DEPARTMENT

 THE SOLUTIONS

-To solve these problems BAF will create an independent education system that includes the development of an online African-centered curriculum, and building new K-12 schools, as well as colleges and universities, including medical, law, business and technical schools.
-These institutions will serve as pipelines for new culturally-trained Black teachers and professors, and as incubators for African-led solutions to local and global problems.
+To address these challenges, BAF will build an independent, African-centered education system—one that includes a comprehensive online curriculum and the creation of new K–12 schools, colleges, and universities, including medical, law, business, and technical institutions.
+These schools will develop a new generation of culturally grounded Black educators and scholars while serving as incubators for African-led solutions to both local and global challenges.

-Black women only make up 4.8% of the U.S. public school system; Black men only 1.3%.
-This has a profound impact on Black student performance.
-For example, a 2017 study from the National Bureau of Economic Research found that Black male students who had at least one Black teacher in elementary school were 13% more likely to graduate high school and 19% more likely to go on to college.
-Similarly, Black female students showed improved academic outcomes when taught by Black educators.
-Imagine what they could accomplish if they had almost all Black teachers?
+Black women make up only 4.8% of U.S. public school teachers, and Black men just 1.3%—a crisis that deeply affects Black student achievement.
+A 2017 National Bureau of Economic Research study found that Black boys with even one Black teacher in elementary school were 13% more likely to graduate high school and 19% more likely to attend college.
+Black girls also show significant academic and social-emotional gains when taught by Black educators.

 SOLUTION 3.
 HIRE BLACK TEACHERS & EDUCATORS